ShubhamAgarwal1616/Quadular_Chess/README.md

 - clone the repo in your machine
 - run `npm install` to install dependencies
-- run `npm start` to run the game on localhost:3000
+- run `npm run dev` to run the game on localhost:3000

 ![](./src/assets/images/quadular.gif)